xpack-dev-tools/flex-xpack/README-MAINTAINER.md

 ## Update the preview Web

 - commit the `develop` branch of `xpack/web-jekyll` GitHub repo;
-  use a message like _xPack GNU flex v2.6.4-1 released_
+  use a message like _xPack flex v2.6.4-1 released_
 - push to GitHub
 - wait for the GitHub Pages build to complete
 - the preview web is <https://xpack.github.io/web-preview/news/>